StockRepublic/news-summary/README.md

 Required credentials:
 - **Bearer token**: Your API token

-Although the API is stateless and doesn't store user context between requests, valid authentication credentials must be provided with each request.
+The API is stateless and doesn't store user context between requests, valid authentication credentials must be provided with each request.

 ## Demo
 A simple API demo page is available at: